What is Harmony?

 Harmony’s consensus algorithm is called Fast Byzantine Fault Tolerance or FBFT.
 FBFT is a highly efficient and speedy consensus algorithm built upon the famous PBFT (Practical Byzantine Fault Tolerance) algorithm which is the cornerstone for distributed systems and consensus research for the past 30 years.
 Harmony’s FBFT is able to confirm blocks within 2 seconds thanks to the adoption of aggregated BLS (Boneh–Lynn–Shacham) signature.
 FBFT is also highly optimized in network message processing and block proposal pipelining so that the consensus can scale to hundreds of validators at the same time.

-Unlike traditional blockchains which require PoW (Proof of Work) to reach consensus, Harmony is Proof-of-Stake blockchain which is energy efficient and low-cost for node runners.
+Unlike traditional blockchains which require PoW (Proof of Work) to reach consensus, Harmony is a Proof-of-Stake blockchain which is energy efficient and low-cost for node runners.
 The process to elect validators is called Effective Proof-of-Stake (EPoS) which is the first sharding-focused PoS mechanism that prevents stake centralization.
 In EPoS, validators with a large amount of staked tokens are obligated to run more nodes to support the network while validators with less stake run fewer nodes.
 Besides, EPoS is able to randomly and evenly distribute the stakes among all shards so no shard is less secure than other shards.

 Harmony’s network layer is based on the industry-leading p2p protocol named libp2p.
 We use libp2p’s gossip protocol for network message broadcasting and stream protocol for decentralized state synchronization.
 To achieve high performance, we adopt RaptorQ fountain code and use Adaptive Information Dispersal Algorithm to quickly and efficiently broadcast large blocks.
 Harmony also features a design where Kademlia routing is used to achieve cross-shard transactions that scale logarithmically with the number of shards.